An official website of the United States government.

 • California Department of Fish and Wildlife.

-• The goals of the California Invasive Species Action Week (June 4-12, 2022), are to increase public awareness of invasive species issues and promote public participation in the fight against California's invasive species and their impacts on our natural resources.
+• The goals of the California Invasive Species Action Week (June 1-9, 2024), are to increase public awareness of invasive species issues and promote public participation in the fight against California's invasive species and their impacts on our natural resources.

 Prevention is the most effective strategy in managing invasive species.
 However, hundreds of invasive plants and animals have already established in California and are rapidly spreading each year.
 These invaders are negatively impacting our waters, our native plants and animals (some of them rare, threatened, or endangered), our agriculture, our health, our economy, and our favorite recreational places.
 Help us celebrate California's Invasive Species Action Week, and more importantly, help stop the spread of invasive species, by volunteering to take action.

-Learn how invasive species are affecting California, with 2022 Invasive Species Week Lunchtime Talks.
+Learn how invasive species are affecting California, with Invasive Species Action Week Lunchtime Talks.
 Webinars are part of California Invasive Species Action Week, organized by the California Department of Fish & Wildlife.
 Webinars were recorded and available for viewing.

 • Preventing Aquatic Invasive Species through Behavior Change